Chinese Graded Readers of the Chinese Library Series is an excellent set of books for children who are learning simplified Chinese characters.

 How we used the Chinese Graded Readers (Chinese Library Series)

 As for content, my daughter thought that most of the stories were interesting and cute, albeit simple.
-So we would expand upon each story and try to speak as much Chinese as possible to describe what we thought could happen to each character.
+We would expand upon each story and try to speak as much Chinese as possible to describe what we thought could happen to each character.

 Downsides to the Chinese Graded Readers